KiwiKid/LocationOfInterestExplorer/README.md

 ```

-When the app is built, an API call is made to the MOH_LOCATIONS_URL returning and array of locations (MohLocationOfInterest).
+When the page is built, an API call is made to the MOH_LOCATIONS_URL.
+The API (published by the NZ Ministry of Health) returns an array of current Covid-19 Locations of Interest "MohLocationOfInterest".
-These locations are normalised into flat LocationsOfInterests objects.This is mostly for historic reasons (The page was previously built around a CSV export directly from GitHub).
-It'd be good to remove the need for that conversion.
+These locations are normalised into flat "LocationsOfInterests" objects.
+(This is mostly for historic reasons - the page was previously built around a CSV export directly from GitHub - It'd be nice to remove the need for that conversion.)

-When the react-leaflet map loads, we create a set of LocationOfInterestsCalculated within (reloadInCircleLocations()).
-This and the on-load of the Circle Markers ensures the correct items are highlighted.
-There is a preference for style updates as it improves the performance of the map re-renders.
+When the react-leaflet map loads, we create a set of LocationOfInterestsCalculated within (reloadInCircleLocations()) rendering the locations on the map.

 The Drawer contains details of all the locations in the current selection circle.
-This is really only Mobile-Friendly i could find of allowing the user to explore a large amount of data, while allowing map navigation (who would have guessed, google maps got it right....)

 Feature Ideas (open to ideas here!)
-- [ ] Ensure latest data is always shown (https://swr.vercel.app/docs/with-nextjs)
 - [ ] "Subscribe to a circle" (Notifications) [InProg - GC]
 - [ ] Search text filter input box in Drawer
 - [ ] Improve navigation between drawers and map (and vice-versa)
-- [ ] Its verrry Mobile-First.
-The Desktop view could use some love
 Tech Debt
 - [ ] Loose typing (so much "any"...)
   - [ ] The "LocationOfInterest" type is based on the original CSV item and could be replaced by MohLocationOfInterest).
 - Merge LargeLocationGrid and LocationGrid components
-- [ ] Average Drawer render performance
-- [ ] Average Map render performance
-     (relating to circle recalculations.
-This could become a greater risk Covid progresses and more locations of interest are added).
-   - (Update: This has been mitigated through only updating the circle at he end of the drag.
-Might even need to debounce that update as some users are "peckers", for lack of a better word, when moving the map).
-    - Could do Location circle Clustering?
 - [ ] Zoom button styling (esp when moving drawer)
 - [ ] The useEffects are pretty funky in places (esp around map updates)

-Wildcard ideas
-- [ ] A guessing game for where new locations of interests will be and providing a leaderboard that will reset weekly.
-The goal would be to rise awareness and make understanding Locations of Interests in the community more engaging.
-- [ ] A game where you fly a mini plane shooting bullets vaccines at Locations of Interests.
-Leaderboard for the quickest time to destroy them all.

-set the meta tag for verifying domain ownership with google
+set the meta tag for verifying domain ownership with google (only needed in production)
 NEXT_PUBLIC_GOOGLE_SITE_VERIFICATION_META_TAG

+## Production Enviroment variables:
+(facebook API ID)
+NEXT_PUBLIC_FACEBOOK_APP_ID
+(Google forms feedback link)
+NEXT_PUBLIC_FEEDBACK_URL=http://google.com
+(Google URL verification tag)
+NEXT_PUBLIC_GOOGLE_SITE_VERIFICATION_META_TAG=WpxXBycKmD_r57XMCpmtwkVI1hax5LFawIMUZcXzfRo

 ## Trigger automatic builds:
 set VERCEL_REBUILD_URL as a github secret.
 The "deploy-prod" action will call the Vercel deploy Hook url on "main" and get any new locations each hour.
 (VERCEL_REBUILD_URL_PREVIEW) is the alternative for staging environments

+Note: Vercel currently allows 100 builds per day.
+48 will be used deploying the prod site.
+If this limit is exceeded, Vercel will pause deployment of the production site.

 Open to PR's!